cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```

 ### Configure application.properties
 Next, in the `src/main/resources` folder create an `application.properties` file to contain the property shown below.
 The value should match exactly the JNDI name specified in the dataSource definition (which we add to our Liberty `server.xml` later in the tutorial).
-This property is used by the JdbcTemplate to locate the required dataSource definition through JNDI, and to create an implicit DataSource object representing that dataSource.
+This property is used by the JdbcTemplate to locate the required dataSource definition using JNDI, and to create an implicit DataSource object representing that dataSource.
 ```
 spring.datasource.jndi-name=jdbc/jdbcDataSource
 ```